microprediction/microprediction/README.md

 and a few others.
 But I suspect you are here for one of these two:

 - [TimeMachines](https://github.com/microprediction/timemachines) - Autonomous time-series prediction algorithms in simple functional form, also with [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html)
-- [Microprediction](https://github.com/microprediction/microprediction) - Free, short-horizon, real-time, distributional community prediction via API.
-(A hosted, high velocity clearing mechanism for probabilstic forecasts of time-series).
+- [Microprediction](https://github.com/microprediction/microprediction) - The client for [api.microprediction.org](https://api.microprediction.org/) making it easier to either publish live data one point at a time so it will be predicted, or submit predictions for existing streams.

+So while both are aimed at time-series, and mostly autonomous univariate prediction of the same, the [TimeMachines](https://github.com/microprediction/timemachines) package is traditional open-source software for point-estimates and confidence, whereas the [Microprediction](https://github.com/microprediction/microprediction) client offers "algorithm-crowd-based" distributional prediction.

 ## What's this microprediction thing?
-Now, about that repot [https://github.com/microprediction/microprediction](https://github.com/microprediction/microprediction).
+Make complete sense?

-If you don't know about the live algorithm frenzy at [microprediction.org](https://www.microprediction.org/) then an extremely simple way to grok it is to open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it.
+Well, if you don't know about the live algorithm frenzy at [microprediction.org](https://www.microprediction.org/) then an extremely simple way to grok it is to open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it.
 This will create an identity for you and enter your algorithm in an ongoing context to predict the next roll of a die.
 It is a silly little example, but I'm sure you can abstract and generalize from this.

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 You create a stream.
 Algorithms watch it and submit predictions.